Orthoclone OKT3 Side Effects

 Generic Name: muromonab-cd3

-Note: This document contains side effect information about muromonab-cd3.
-Some of the dosage forms listed on this page may not apply to the brand name Orthoclone OKT3.
+Note: This page contains side effects data for the generic drug muromonab-cd3.
+It is possible that some of the dosage forms included below may not apply to the brand name Orthoclone OKT3.

 For the Consumer